emagero0/Hackathon/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## Development Process
+## Development Process (Git Flow)

-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+We follow Git Flow for our development process:

+### Branch Structure
+- `main` - Production-ready code only
+- `develop` - Main development branch where features are integrated
+- Feature branches - Individual development work

+### Branch Naming Convention
+Feature branches should follow this naming pattern:
+- `backend-*` - Backend team working on API (e.g., `backend-api-integration`)
+- `ai-*` - AI team working on ML features (e.g., `ai-document-verification`)
+- `frontend-*` - Frontend team working on UI (e.g., `frontend-dashboard`)
+- `devops-*` - DevOps team working on infrastructure (e.g., `devops-deployment`)

+### Development Workflow
-1. Fork the repo and create your branch from `main`
+1. Create your feature branch from `develop` following the naming convention
+2. Develop and test your changes
+3. Keep your branch updated with `develop`
-2. If you've added code that should be tested, add tests
+4. If you've added code that should be tested, add tests
-3. If you've changed APIs, update the documentation
+5. If you've changed APIs, update the documentation
-4. Ensure the test suite passes
+6. Ensure the test suite passes
-5. Make sure your code lints
+7. Make sure your code lints
-6. Issue that pull request!
+8. Create a pull request to merge into `develop`

+### Merging Process
+1. Feature branches → `develop` (requires code review)
+2. `develop` → `main` (requires thorough testing and approval)

 ## Pull Request Process